googlearchive/seed-osx/README.md

 This app makes use of Firebase's [email & password authentication](https://www.firebase.com/docs/web/guide/login/password.html).
 To enable email & password auth, navigate to the "Login & Auth" tab in your Firebase app dashboard and select "Enable Email & Password Authentication".

 Once it's enabled, the `toggleAuth` and `authOrCreateUser: password:` methods will log users in, log users out, and create a user if one needs to be created.
-Additionally, an Firebase is observing the auth state and will update that state with the current user's email address in the title of the `UINavigationController`.
+Additionally, an Firebase is observing the auth state and will update that state with the current user's email address in the title of the `NSWindow`.

 Firebase also supports authentication with Facebook, Twitter, GitHub, Google, anonymous auth, and custom authentication.
 [Check out the docs](https://www.firebase.com/docs/ios/guide/user-auth.html) on user authentication for details on these authentication methods.